 What supplemental material should I share?

-- Code for analyzing the raw experimental data.
+- Code for analyzing the raw experimental data and any analysis results

 What documentation should I include?